1. Passport with a minimum remaining validity of six months

 5. Duly filled-in Visa on Arrival application (Get Application Form in this page below) and Arrival / Departure Card (provided during the flight)

 6. Visa on Arrival fee of 1,000 Thai Baht to be paid in Thai currency only

-7. Hotel reservation / other stay address in Thailand (Hotels in Bangkok and Pattaya) (Link opens in new window)
+7. Hotel reservation / other stay address in Thailand (Hotels in Thailand) (Link opens in new window)

 8. Thai or other currency or debit/credit card equivalent to 10,000 Thai Baht per person or 20,000 Thai Baht per family

 (Thailand Visa on Arrival Form (jpeg) in this page below and other useful information).
 See Best Money Changer in Bangkok here: Super Rich Money Exchange in Bangkok

 and Best Money Changer in Pattaya here.